filipporomani/whatsapp-python/README.md

 ``pip install whatsapp-python``

-However I personally recomend you to install the GitHub version (always up to date)
+You can also install the development GitHub version (always up to date):

 ```bash
 git clone https://github.com/filipporomani/whatsapp.git